sanjay9616/JavaScript/general1.md

 228	What are the different error names from error object 229	What are the various statements in error handling

-210	How do you encode an URL
-211	How do you decode an URL
-123	What are the various url properties of location object 122	How do you get the current url with javascript
-284	How do I modify the url without reloading the page How do you decode or encode a URL in JavaScript
-124	How do get query string values in javascript
-212	How do you print the contents of web page

 183	How do you detect javascript disabled in the page 181	How do you detect a browser language preference 177	Give an example where do you really need semicolon